kingbootoshi/electric-sql-test/docs/developer_logs.md

 We fixed sync issues between our Electron app, local SQLite database, and Supabase backend using ElectricSQL.
 The primary issue was our approach to data writes - we were incorrectly attempting to use a non-existent `/v1/write` endpoint in ElectricSQL rather than writing directly to Supabase.

+## Bidirectional Sync Implementation (2025-04-06)

+Following our previous fix for the write path (app → Supabase), we've now implemented full bidirectional sync handling.
+Previously, changes made directly in Supabase (updates, deletes) were received by the ElectricSQL client but not correctly applied to the local SQLite database.

 ## Technical Details

 ### 1. Core Architecture Changes